qrzn/qrzn.github.io/_posts/2025-01-22-reading-list.markdown

 ---
-layout: default
+layout: post
-permalink: /reading
+permalink: /reading-list
-title: Reading
+title: "Reading List"
 ---

 Books I think are worth reading for various reasons which I leave to the readers imagination.